AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 Assumptions have been made to simplify the problem
 * The space (the map of the warehouse) is discretized into equal size cells
 * Time is discretized into time steps.
-At each timestep, a robot can move to a neighboring cell on the map
+At each time step, a robot can move to a neighboring cell on the map
 * All robots should move at the same speed

 # Compile and build the project